CoderDojo/cp-local-development/README.md

   "testdata <system>": loads test data for each service
 ```

-The `localdev` tool has one systems configured:
+The `localdev` tool has one system configured, called `zen` (this can be extended to use multiple systems, but for now, 'zen' is the only one).

-* `phase3` - local development system for phase3 of CoderDojo

 Note that this will change as the system evolves, e.g. phase3 will probably be known as 'master' or something in the long run.